Clyfford Still, Color Field Painting, And Abstract Expressionism

 Clyfford Still started taking art seriously when he was in high school.
 He was so good that he was able to win a scholarship to college.
 He spent the first part of his life teaching at the University level.

-When Clyfford Still was teaching in San Francisco from 1946 to 1950, he started to develop his signature art style of Abstract Expressionism.
+When Clyfford Still taught in San Francisco from 1946 to 1950, he started developing his signature art style of Abstract Expressionism.

 He is considered one of the greatest Abstract Expressionism artists.
 However, like many other artists, he did not sell many pieces of his artwork during his lifetime.
 Clyfford Still kept most of it together in one collection.